monsteronfire/garden/content/garden/pins/modern-css.md

 +++
-title = "Modern CSS"
-description = "A great reference for learning modern CSS by Stephanie Eckles" type = "pin" date = 2025-08-19T10:00:00-07:00 date_planted = 2025-08-19T10:00:00-07:00
+title = "Modern CSS Solutions" description = "A great reference for learning how to solve old problems with modern CSS" type = "pin" date = 2025-08-19T10:00:00-07:00 date_planted = 2025-08-19T10:00:00-07:00